Birth Quota of Non-Generic Degeneracy Points

 Another method is based on the fact that the local multiplicity is equal to the local degree $\deg_0 h_{\C}$ of the complexification $h_{\C}$, see \cite[E.3]{mond-ballesteros}.
 Here, the local degree is understood in the sense described for the minimal model, i.e. it is the local degree of the real-imaginary decomposition (realification) $h_{\C, \R}: \R^6 \to \R^6$.
 The computation of the local degree also allows the use of integral formulas, see e.g. in \cite{botttu, Asboth}.

-We note that an alternative, commonly used definition of the local multiplicity uses algebraic methods: the local multiplicity is defined as the dimension of the so-called \emph{local algebra} of $h$ at $0$, see Sec.~III. of SI and Refs.~\cite{arnold, mond-ballesteros}.
+We note that an alternative, commonly used definition of the local multiplicity uses algebraic methods: the local multiplicity is defined as the dimension of the so-called \emph{local algebra} of $h$ at $0$, see Appendix~\ref{app:examples} and Refs.~\cite{arnold, mond-ballesteros}.
 This definition also provides a practical computational method of the birth quota.
 In the physical applications below, we computed the birth quotas using deformations, as well as this algebraic method.